-The Performance Framework was updated in the Panel's Statement of Intent for 2017/2018 - 2021 to take into account the Panel's role in Code company schemes.
 The transaction costs for investors include access to information about potential and current investments.
 The Panel's services contribute to the reduction of transaction costs for investors by ensuring access to information about Code-regulated transactions and about investors' rights and obligations as shareholders of Code companies.